safer-rust/rust-safety-standard/rust-safety.md

 For example, in Rust-for-Linux’s `List`, the private method [insert_inner](https://github.com/Rust-for-Linux/linux/blob/08afcc38a64cec3d6065b90391afebfde686a69a/rust/kernel/list.rs#L489-L531) is declared as unsafe.
 This reflects the fact that, even though the function is not part of the public API, if its correct use depends on invariants that cannot be enforced by the type system alone, it must be declared as unsafe.

-- **Module-level Soundness Criteria**: All uses of the module’s public safe items (or unsafe items when their safety requirements are satisfied) from outside the module must not cause undefined behavior.
+- **Module-level Soundness Criterion**: All uses of the module’s public safe items (or unsafe items when their safety requirements are satisfied) from outside the module must not cause undefined behavior.
-- **Crate-level Soundness Criteria**: All uses of the crate’s public safe items (or unsafe items when their safety requirements are satisfied) from outside the crate must not cause undefined behavior.
+- **Crate-level Soundness Criterion**: All uses of the crate’s public safe items (or unsafe items when their safety requirements are satisfied) from outside the crate must not cause undefined behavior.

 The two criteria differ only in scope.
 Some systems may nevertheless prefer such safety criteria because certain APIs are designed for specific usage contexts and can rely on global or system state to ensure safety.